ericmheilman/spc-claims/LOGIC_IMPLEMENTATION_STATUS.md

 #### Detach/Reset to Replace Conversion
 - ❌ IF any detach/reset line item (e.g., "Flue cap") is present, change to "replace"
+- **Note:** Line item replacements for standardization are implemented, but not the generic "detach/reset → replace" conversion

 ### Category B: Rules with User Notifications
 - ❌ **All notification rules are unimplemented** (no notification system exists)